ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 7. REMOVED subclass mods that now have official subclasses (and which will require their own mods for features past level 12).
 8. CONDENSED several patch/fix/tweaks into Listo's all in one patches file to reduce the overall download count.
 9. ADDED Banshee as a new undead race option.
+10. REMOVED JWL Histories and Occuptations and Listo's related patch.
+11. ADDED Shadow Magic Expanded - Umbral Form.
+12. Corrected some load order issues thanks to Reyqune.
+13. ADDED Improved Reaper to make the new Death Domain subclass better.

 ## Listonomicon v4.4
 Save safe?
 No.